dawidb12/prometheus-localenv/README.md

 ## Instructions
 1. Make sure Vagrant is installed.
-2. Pull the repository and run the command 'vagrant up'
+2. Pull the repository and run the command `vagrant up`
 3. Log into all newly created nodes.
 Their IP addresses are as follows:

 | hostname          | ip address     |